We are seeing signs that the arts are becoming more central to the story Calgary is telling and more central to people’s lives.

 - Cultural Leaders Legacy Artist Awards

-Our engagement programs build momentum for the future by raising the value of the arts among all Calgarians, giving greater meaning and value to our direct investment in Calgary’s arts community.
+Engagement programs broaden the circle of arts champions and build momentum for the future by raising the value of the arts for Calgarians.
+These broader touch points with the public give greater meaning and value to our direct investments in Calgary’s arts community.

 Living a Creative Life